AI 9 min read

 The bottom line

-Start with your single biggest time-drain, pick one tool that fits that exact job, and get it working before you add the next.
+Start with your single biggest time-drain.
+Pick one tool that fits that exact job.
+Get it working before you add the next.
 Keep a human reviewing anything that touches a customer or your brand.
-And when your stack grows past the point where the tools cooperate, look at replacing the tangle with one system built for how you work.
-If you want help deciding what to buy, what to skip, and what to build, book a scoping call, or read our honest breakdown of what AI consulting actually costs first.
+When your stack grows past the point where the tools cooperate, look at replacing the tangle with one system built for how you work.
+If you want help deciding what to buy, what to skip, what to build, book a scoping call, or read our honest breakdown of what AI consulting actually costs first.